HackYourFuture-CPH/FP-class11/README.md

 ## 🧐 About <a name = "about"></a>

-This repository is a boilerplate and instructions to how to setup the Final Project
+This repository is a boilerplate and instructions to how to setup the Final Project.

 When forking this repository for a New Final project you should read this first [HERE](/forking-instructions.md)

-After these previouse steps you have new repository ready but you need to Scope the project, find a Team, a few other things, check [HERE](/scope-team.md) before you go more down
+After the previous steps, you have new repository ready but you need plan the project, check [HERE](/planning.md) before you go more down.

 ## ⛏️ Built Using <a name = "built_using"></a>